saruulbao/lbd-sato-tate/README.md

 To get set up, follow the following.
-Note that all commands (things that `look like this`) should be typed into Terminal on MacOS/Linux and into Git Bash on Windows (which should come with your installation).
+Note that all commands (things that `$ look like this`) should be typed into Terminal on MacOS/Linux (without the dollar sign) and into WSL or Git Bash on Windows.

 0. **Install Sage and Git:** If you have a Windows machine, you should follow the instructions given in the links for